 Having and setting ground rules for couples therapy can help both people in the relationship feel comfortable discussing their struggles and problems because this way they know that there is a framework they are following.

-For these ground rules to work, you need to abide by them and commit to them at 100%.
-This also means that the couple should agree with the ground rules.
+For these therapy ground rules to work, you need to abide by them and commit to them at 100%.
+This also means that the couple should agree with the therapy guidelines.

-What kind of ground rules should you set?
+What kind of ground rules for marriage should you set?

 It all depends on the couple, their needs, and their relationship.
 Sit down with your partner, review your relationship, and discuss what issues and rules you can settle on to help save your relationship.